 Replacing Eggs with Aquafaba in Flourless Brownie Cookies

-The first time I tried the aquafaba version, I was mystified.
-My cookies bubbled scarily in the oven and spread like they were going to take over my kitchen.
+The first time I tried the aquafaba version, I was mystified because my cookies bubbled scarily in the oven and spread like they were going to take over my kitchen.
 I ran screaming from the room.
 Haha, okay, I didn’t run screaming from the room.

 But I did try the recipe again, and again, and again, and again.
 More bubbling and spreading, or brick-like cookies or blobs.
 Fail.
 Fail.
 Fail.
 I was obsessed.
 I would not give up.